On explosions in heavy-tailed branching random walks: Introduction

-\begin{mainthm} Let $\gwd$ be a plump distribution.
-Let $T$ be a random Galton-Watson tree with offspring distribution $\gwd$, but conditioned on survival.
-Then

-\end{mainthm}
+\end{mainthm*}

-We now state a second form of the equivalence theorem.
-For this, we must extend the definition of $\Expl$ and $\MinSum$ to Galton-Watson offspring distributions.
-Let $\gwd$ be an offspring distribution and $W$ a weight distribution.
-We have \begin{claim} For a given offspring distribution $\gwd$ and weight distribution $W$, and conditioning on survival of the Galton-Watson process, explosion and min-summability are $0$-$1$ events. \end{claim} \begin{proof} Let $(W_i)_{i=1}^\infty$ be a sequence of independent copies of $W$, let $(S_i)_{i=1}^\infty$ be a random walk with jump distribution given by $Z-1$, and let $(X_i)_{i=1}^{\infty}$ be the increments.
-In the usual way, this random walk can be thought of as representing (in breadth-first fashion) a sequence of one or more Galton-Watson trees, with $X_i+1$ giving the number of children at step $i$ and $W_i$ the weight of the $i$-th edge.
-Since $\E Z > 1$, one of these trees $T'$ will be infinite with probability 1, and this tree is exactly a Galton-Watson tree conditioned on survival.
-The sequence $((X_i, W_i))_{i=1}^{\infty}$ clearly encodes all the information about $T'$, and the two events under consideration are tail events with respect to this sequence; thus Kolmogorov's $0$-$1$ law applies.
-The same argument holds for min-summability. \end{proof} We can thus define $\Expl(\gwd)$ and $\MinSum(\gwd)$ for an offspring distribution $\gwd$ as follows:
+We now state a second form of the Equivalence theorem.
+For this, we must extend the definition of $\Expl$ and $\MinSum$ to Galton--Watson offspring distributions.
+Let $Z$ be an offspring distribution and $W$ a weight distribution.
+We have the following: \begin{claim} For a given offspring distribution $Z$ and weight distribution~$W$, and conditioning on survival of the Galton--Watson process, explosion and min-summability are $0$--$1$ events. \end{claim} \begin{pf} Let $(W_i)_{i=1}^\infty$ be a sequence of independent copies of $W$, let $(S_i)_{i=1}^\infty$ be a random walk with jump distribution given by $Z-1$, and let $(X_i)_{i=1}^{\infty}$ be the increments.
+In the usual way, this random walk can be thought of as representing (in breadth-first fashion) a sequence of one or more Galton--Watson trees, with $X_i+1$ giving the number of children at step $i$ and $W_i$ the weight of the $i$th edge.
+Since $\E Z > 1$, one of these trees $T'$ will be infinite with probability 1, and this tree is exactly a Galton--Watson tree conditioned on survival.
+The sequence $((X_i, W_i))_{i=1}^{\infty}$ clearly encodes all the information about $T'$, and the two events under consideration are tail events with respect to this sequence; thus, Kolmogorov's $0$--$1$ law applies.
+The same argument holds for min-summability. \end{pf} We can thus define $\Expl(Z)$ and $\MinSum(Z)$ for an offspring distribution $Z$ as follows: